twitter-archive/ambrose/README.md

 ## Maven repository

-An initial Ambrose release will be pushed to Maven Central soon.
+Ambrose release can be found on Maven as [com.twitter.ambrose](http://repo1.maven.org/maven2/com/twitter/ambrose).

 ## How to contribute